digipolisantwerp/antwerp-ui_react/TESTING.md

 </div>
 ```

-### Branding classes
+### Targeting nested elements

-Since you probably want to target a specific element or a subcomponent, selecting the parent component won't be enough.
-You can however target these elements and subcomponents based on their CSS classes in combination with the unique data attribute of the parent component.
+If you want to target a specific element within the component, use their CSS class in combination with the unique data attribute of the parent component.

 #### Example

-In this example the accordiontab can be opened or closed by toggling the `<div>` tag with the CSS class `m-accordion__tab`, which is nested in the accordion with data attribute `data-qa="id-1234"`.
+In the following example the accordion tab can be opened or closed by toggling the `<div>` tag with the CSS class `m-accordion__tab`, which is nested in the accordion with data attribute `data-qa="id-1234"`.

 ```html
 <div class="m-accordion" data-qa="id-1234">